DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-05-02-updating-the-service-to-align-with-the-new-govuk-brand.md

 ### Phase banner

-We have moved the [GOV.UK phase banner](https://design-system.service.gov.uk/components/phase-banner/) to below the service navigation.
+We moved the [GOV.UK phase banner](https://design-system.service.gov.uk/components/phase-banner/) to below the service navigation.

 ## Why we changed it